All departures are on sale through June 26!

 From Campo Imperatore to Castel del Monte

-The Gran Sasso Trail begins in the morning from the Campo Imperatore cable car at an altitude of 2100 meters.
-Some of the group will arrive just in time to put on their backpacks and set off, while those coming from further afield will have requested an extra night's accommodation in Fonte Cerreto.
-We walk away from the little church of Madonna della Neve and head towards Vado di Corno where a breathtaking view of both sides of the Gran Sasso mountain range awaits us and, if we are lucky, the view extends as far as the Adriatic Sea.
-Today's stage, one of the longest of the walk, takes us to the ruins of the Church of Sant'Egidio and the Scoppaturo Canyon at 1475 meters, where the film They Kept Calling Him Trinity was shot.
+The Gran Sasso Trail begins in the morning from the Campo Imperatore cable car at an altitude of 2,100 meters.
+Some of the group will arrive just in time to grab their backpacks and set off, while those coming from further afield will have requested an extra night's accommodation in Fonte Cerreto.
+We walk past the little church of Madonna della Neve and head towards Vado di Corno, where a breathtaking view of both sides of the Gran Sasso mountain range awaits us and, if we are lucky, the view extends as far as the Adriatic Sea.
+Today's stage, one of the longest of the journey, takes us to the ruins of the Church of Sant'Egidio and the Scoppaturo Canyon at 1,475 meters, where the film They Call Me Trinity was shot.
 After 6-7 hours of walking, we reach our accommodation in Castel Del Monte.

 Second day